Main Buildings at 102 E. Railroad Ave., Knoxville, PA 16928

 Kurt continues to lead Liberty with the newest line of machinery for the HVAC industry: the spiral tube machinery.

-Kurt is also active in his church, having founded Valley Christian Church in 1989, and continues as the Senior Pastor of those that worship there.
+Kurt is also active in his church, having founded Valley Christian Church in 1989, and continues as the Overseeing Pastor.
 Numerous times a year, Kurt travels to other countries for missions trips to help those that are needy.
 He has authored several books and teaches on God's view of finances, leadership and other topics when overseas.

 We have now expanded our operations to have offices in Knoxville, PA as well as in Wuxi, Jiangsu Province in China.